daniel-nagy/transporter/packages/core/README.md

 class Cache {}
 ```

-A `Cache` may be used to memoize remote function calls.
-Transporter guarantees that proxies are referentially stable so other memoization APIs are likely compatible with Transporter as well.
+A `Cache` is used to memoize remote function calls.
+A `Cache` is double-keyed by a function and its arguments.

-In order to memoize a function its arguments must be serializable.
-A stable algorithm is used to serialize a function's arguments and index the cache.
-The Cache supports any arguments of type `SuperJson`.

 #### Init